Deciding on an extension to a listed home

 The use of Low Iron Glass is usually recommended when looking to add a glass extension to a listed building.
-Low Iron Glass is a clearer glass product than standard clear glass.
-It is manufactured with a lower Iron Oxide content which produces a slight green tint to glass surfaces and therefore creates a clearer and more transparent glass structure.
+Low iron glass is a clearer glass product than standard clear glass.
+It is manufactured with a lower iron oxide content and therefore creates a more transparent glass structure.

 If any opening doors are required opt for as slim a frame as possible.
 If no thermal performance is required to the glazing (when being used as part of a conservatory design rather than extension) the doors needn’t have any frame at all.
 If a level of weather sealing and thermal performance is required then sliding doors will afford you the slimmest frame, reducing the amount of obscuration between the outside and listed building structure.

-In specialist cases you might consider the use of non-reflective glass which is made from Low Iron Glass with additional coatings on the glazing to reduce its reflectivity.
+In some cases, you might consider the use of non-reflective glass which is made from Low Iron Glass with additional coatings on the glazing to reduce its reflectivity.
 If this solution can be used the glass is nearly invisible to passers-by and will greatly reduce the impact of any new addition on the character of the listed building.

-Asking your architectural glazing company for previous picture examples of extensions to listed buildings might help your planning application.
-You can view our favourites at our Pinterest Board: Glass Extensions to Listed Buildings.
+Asking your architectural glazing company for previous picture examples of extensions to listed buildings might help your planning application

 - A Guide to Natural Light in Architectural Design - April 23, 2021